 All varieties of organic frozen fruits will yield delicious non dairy treats without added sugar, but bananas and mangos become super creamy when blended.
 Let me know what fruits you use!

 There are dozens, if not hundreds, of cleanses and programs available.
 I’ve participated in many of them myself.
-Some are even free, so why pay to do a program at all?
+Some are free, so why pay to do a program at all?
 I have tons of personal experiences to share from the past fifteen years of cleansing, but the biggest benefit of participating in a group program is the support of a community.
-On group forums and webinars, you’ll connect with others going through the same process.
-By sharing personal victories as well as slips, being accountable, asking questions, offering guidance and being vulnerable, you’re part of a group of like-minded individuals.
+On our forums and live webinars, you’ll connect with others going through the same process.
+By sharing personal victories as well as slips, being accountable, asking questions, offering guidance and being vulnerable, you’re part of something bigger; a group of like-minded individuals.